Seven Outrageously Luxe Australian Getaways for When You Really Want to Treat Yourself

 As a kid, your idea of the perfect getaway probably would have included only a few simple things, like proximity to the closest milk bar and easy access to the nearest beach or lake.
 But as you've matured, so have your tastes and expectations.
 Now you want only the best, don't you?

 Luckily, Australia has no shortage of lavish retreats to discover in every corner of the country.
 From safari-style glamping along Western Australia's vibrant Ningaloo Reef to a rugged private island off the Tasmanian coast, there are ways you can seriously treat yourself — and see some of Australia's most stunning scenes at the same time.
-With that in mind, we've hunted down five luxury locations that will have you refreshed and rejuvenated.
+With that in mind, we've hunted down seven luxury locations that will have you refreshed and rejuvenated.
 Everyone deserves a little five-star escape every now and then.

 Hidden between sand dunes in the Cape Range National Park, Sal Salis is a beachside eco safari camp like no other.
 The 15 luxury wilderness tents take glamping to a whole new level, with breezy openair bathrooms, handmade timber beds and absolutely unbeatable views of the Indian Ocean, which is conveniently located only a few steps away from your sleeping quarters.
 There are outdoor activities aplenty, though swimming with whale sharks, manta rays and dolphins would certainly be at the top of our list.
 The main lodge also offers the perfect place to unwind with fantastic regional wines, WA seafood, and a rustic wooden outdoor deck that offers the ultimate vantage point to see the Milky Way in all its glory.
+Ningaloo Reef is one of our top places to visit in Australia in 2023, and Sal Salis would have to be the greatest place to stay in the region.

 LONGITUDE 131, YULARA, NT

 No matter where you're standing, the mammoth form of Uluru is always an incredible sight to behold.
 But some vantage points are better than others — and if we had to pick, we'd say Longitude 131 has the best.
 Luxury tents (if you can even call them that) sprawl across the red desert in the shadow of the ancient Kata Tjuṯa.
 Every one comes with indulgent elements like floor-to-ceiling windows, a soft daybed, a rain shower and a coffee machine — not to mention the free-standing tub in the sprawling Dune Pavilion that we would definitely try to take home with us if it was remotely possible.
 The best part?
 There are no televisions and no radios, so you'll be in complete quiet and solitude.
+It is clear to see why it's one of the best glamping spots in all of Australia.

 SATELLITE ISLAND, TASMANIA